 Credit: Drew Crittenden

-But Ultra isn't the only game in town.
+But Challenge Ultra isn't the only game in town.
 If you're looking to save a little weight and money on your next ultralight pack purchase, there are some other compelling fabrics out there.
-The 18.6 oz Pa'lante V2 is made with a strong, lightweight, and cost-effective Nylon 210D UHMWPE Gridstop.
-This material boasts a 0.5 ounces per liter weight-to-volume ratio (and that's only counting the pack's internal capacity!.
+The 18.6 ounce Pa'lante V2 is made with a strong, lightweight, and cost-effective Nylon 210D UHMWPE Gridstop.
+This pack and material boasts a 0.5 ounces per liter weight-to-volume ratio (and that's only counting the pack's internal capacity!
 Side, center, and a bottom stash pocket carry even more gear.
-The LiteAF Multi-Day 35L Frameless, made of a similar 100D Robic Dynatec fabric, boasts a competitive ratio of 0.54 oz/L.

 The thin yet tough 210d UHMWPE gridstop used in the Pa'lante V2 is plenty strong for long distance duties.

 With a weight-to-volume ratio of 0.55 ounces per liter, we also hold the Nashville Pack The Cutaway in high regard, namely because the 21-ounce pack weighs significantly less than most of the other 40-liter packs in our lineup.
 This is a highly customizable pack and we opted for the default Venom Gridstop ECO pack material — similar to the Pa'lante.
-The Granite Crown3 has a similar ratio of 0.53 oz/L and is a particularly great choice if you're shopping on more of a budget.
+The Granite Crown3 has a similar ratio of 0.53 oz/L and is a particularly great choice if you're shopping on a tighter budget, although the nylon fabric lacks the UHMWPE gridstop.
 You can even cut down on some of the included features to save additional weight.

 The Granite Crown3 has a ton of internal storage in a lightweight package.